Chateau Marmont

-The Chateau Marmont is a hotel located at 8221 Sunset Boulevard in Los Angeles, California.
-The hotel was designed by architects Arnold A. Weitzman and William Douglas Lee and completed in 1929.
-It was modeled loosely after the Château d'Amboise, a royal retreat in France's Loire Valley.
+Chateau Marmont is a historic hotel located at 8221 Sunset Boulevard in Los Angeles, California.
+Completed in 1929, the hotel was designed by architects Arnold A. Weitzman and William Douglas Lee.
+It was modeled loosely after the Château d'Amboise, a former royal castle in France's Loire Valley.

 The hotel is known as both a long- and short-term residence for celebrities – historically "populated by people either on their way up or on their way down" – as well as a home for New Yorkers in Hollywood.
-The hotel has 63 rooms, suites, cottages, and bungalows.
+The hotel complex has 63 rooms, suites, cottages, and 4 bungalows.

-In 2020, the hotel announced plans to become a members-only hotel.
-These plans were withdrawn in 2022.

 History

 Design and construction

 In 1926, Fred Horowitz, a prominent Los Angeles attorney, chose the site at Marmont Lane and Sunset Boulevard to construct an apartment building.
-Horowitz had recently traveled to Europe for inspiration and returned to California with photos of a Gothic Chateau (Chateau d'Amboise where Leonardo da Vinci is buried) located along the Loire River.
+Horowitz had recently traveled to Europe for inspiration and returned to California with photos of an ancient château (the Château d'Amboise, where Leonardo da Vinci is buried) located along the Loire River.
 In 1927, Horowitz commissioned his brother-in-law, European-trained architect Arnold A. Weitzman, to design the seven-story, L-shaped building based on his photos from France.
-When deciding upon a name for the building, Chateau Sunset and Chateau Hollywood were rejected in favor of Chateau Marmont, after the small street running across the front of the property.
+When deciding upon a name for the building, Chateau Sunset and Chateau Hollywood were rejected in favor of Chateau Marmont, after the small street running in front of the property.

 On February 1, 1929, Chateau Marmont opened its doors to the public as the newest residence of Hollywood.
-Local newspapers described the Chateau as "Los Angeles's newest, finest and most exclusive apartment house […] superbly situated, close enough to active businesses to be accessible and far enough away to ensure quiet and privacy."
+Local newspapers described the Chateau as "Los Angeles's newest, finest and most exclusive apartment house [...] superbly situated, close enough to active businesses to be accessible and far enough away to ensure quiet and privacy."
 For the inaugural reception, over 300 people passed through the site, including local press.